AdoBag/GPT-4Test/README.md

 - If you have any questions feel free to reach out to `adobag@gmail.com`
 - The research paper is also included with the repository
 - If you want to see the original tests discussed in the paper, check out the `experiment_with_data` branch
+- If your code has any dependencies that all classes should use, put them in `TestExecutor/src/main/java/org/example/dependencies`

 ## To run the project